22 Unmissable Horror Movies Directed By Women

 Sense a pattern?
 All three movies are part of a wave of intelligent, haunting, women-directed horror movies that bring a unique twist to the genre.
 As Raw director Julia Ducournau prophesied to Rolling Stone, "It's only the start."

-Of course, women have been directing horror films long before this wave of ground-breaking horror indies.
-Maybe Doucournau has figured out why women make interesting, different horror films.
-"When you make horror, it's the expression of a form of violence that you feel inside of you – and it's important we recognize that women feel violence and anger as well," she added to Rolling Stone.
+Of course, women have been directing horror films long before this wave of groundbreaking horror indies.
+Maybe Ducournau has figured out why women make interesting, different horror films.
+"When you make horror, it's the expression of a form of violence that you feel inside of you – and it's important we recognise that women feel violence and anger as well," she added to Rolling Stone.

-Here are the women-directed horror films, from 1953 to 2017, worth watching — especially on Halloween.
+Here are the women-directed horror films, from 1953 to 2017, worth watching — especially now the nights are drawing in.

 Read These Stories Next: